 Remember, You Get What You Pay For

-Cheaper doesn’t mean better, especially when you’re hiring a property management company.
+Less expensive doesn’t mean better, especially when you’re hiring a property manager.
 Don’t base your decision solely on the price.

 Check to make sure that the property management company offers a wide variety of services in exchange for their fees.
 Don’t forget to identify all of the fees the management company might charge you.